 The DIDSON system (Sound Metrics, Bellevue, Washington) was deployed at five different locations (Fig. 1) from April 20 - April 29 in 2016 during the Sockeye Salmon smolt outmigration.
 We deployed the DIDSON upstream of the counting fence (site UF; 51.625, -124.142) from April 20 – 21 2016 and April 27 – 29 2016.
-We also stationed the DIDSON downstream from Chilko River (site DR; 51.626, -124.142) from April 21 – 22 2016 and downstream from the counting fence (site DF; 51.625, -124.141) from April 23 – 24 2016.
+We also stationed the DIDSON downstream of Chilko River (site DR; 51.626, -124.142) from April 21 – 22 2016 and downstream of the counting fence (site DF; 51.625, -124.141) from April 23 – 24 2016.
 Finally, the DIDSON was positioned at a narrow river segment (site N2526; 51.615, -124.152) from April 25 – 26 2016 and April 29, 2016 (site N29; 51.615, -124.151).
 The DIDSON was deployed on a custom-built metal tripod.
-This frame allowed the DIDSON to be placed ~0.5-m above the riverbed and keep the sensor between level to the water’s surface and -15°, and perpendicular to the flow.
+This frame allowed the DIDSON to be placed ~0.5-m above the riverbed and kept the sensor between level to the water’s surface and -15°, and perpendicular to the flow.
 We used two different configurations of the DIDSON: the first constrained the detection range to ~5 meters and the second to 10 meters into the river channel (Table 1), with the outlet or river width 70-100 m depending upon the site.

 DIDSON data collection and video processing.—

 Approximately 100 hours of DIDSON acoustic sonar videos were recorded and evaluated across the sites.
 Video files from the DIDSON were analyzed in 30-minute intervals and viewed using the DIDSON Control and Display software (Sound Metrics, Bellevue, Washington).
-Bull Trout were identified based on their body shape (elongated) and large size relative to out-migrating smolts.
-Conversely, Sockeye Salmon smolts were identified based on schooling behavior which generated easily identifiable “clouds” of small fish grouped tightly together.
 In each video, interactions between Bull Trout and out-migrating Sockeye Salmon smolts were recorded.

+Because Bull Trout are the primary piscivorous predator of migrating smolts in this system (Furey et al. 2015, 2016b), we assumed that large fish on the screen were Bull Trout, but there are other fishes (mountain whitefish and rainbow trout primarily) that are also present.
+As such, Bull Trout were identified based on their body shape (elongated) and large size relative to other species.
+Conversely, “clouds” of small fish grouped tightly together were identified as Sockeye Salmon smolts because of their schooling behavior and their outmigration timing (April - May) coinciding with our sampling period.
 For the purposes of this study, we defined interactions as any instance when it appeared that either Bull Trout or smolts (or both) reacted to the presence or proximity of the other within the video.
 For every interaction that was recorded, the date and time and lengths of Bull Trout were recorded.
-The total length (TL) of all Bull Trout at a given interaction were recorded using the “Measure” tool to the nearest cm within the DIDSON Control and Display software.
+The total length (TL) of all Bull Trout at a given interaction were recorded using the “Measure” tool to the nearest cm within the DIDSON Control and Display software, and were measured to gain a coarse understanding of length distributions of presumed Bull Trout in the system.

 Videos were processed at frame rates of ~25 - 50 frames∙s-1 and were played back, slowed down, and/or paused when interactions were detected.
-This was done to verify interactions and to measure the lengths of interacting Bull Trout.
+This was done to verify interactions between Bull Trout and Sockeye Salmon smolts.
 Further, these videos were viewed using the “Background Subtraction” tool to remove potential static background and to better visualize fish passing through the video.
-Because Bull Trout are the primary piscivorous predator of migrating smolts in this system (Furey et al. 2015, 2016b), we assumed that large fish on the screen were Bull Trout, but there are other fishes (mountain whitefish and rainbow trout primarily) that are present (see Discussion).
 Recorded observations of interactions between Bull Trout and smolts were standardized to per m2 because the window length of the DIDSON (~5 m vs 10 m) and thus area observed, differed among deployments (Table 1).
 To estimate the window area observed by the DIDSON (~9.87 m2 for the 5-m window length and ~29.27 m2 for the 10-m window length), images of the DIDSON were imported and window area calculated using ImageJ (Schneider et al. 2012).